McFishFillet/MAS_yandere/README.md

   * New compliments
   * New songs for Monika to sing

+## ❓ Download instructions

+You can check the detailed download instructions at the [wiki](https://github.com/my-otter-self/mas_hydro/wiki/%E2%9D%93-Download-instructions).

 ## 💬 Join our Discord

 We're up to chat!
 Come join us at our Discord server [here](https://mon.icu/discord).